Chronic Cough (cont.)

 - Gastroesophageal reflux disease (GERD): Treatment includes avoiding foods that increase reflux, avoiding meals before lying down, elevating the head while sleeping, and taking medication such as famotidine (Pepcid), cimetidine (Tagamet), or ranitidine (Zantac) to decrease stomach acidity.

 - Sinus problems and postnasal drip: Use of decongestants such as pseudoephedrine (Sudafed) or antihistamines such as diphenhydramine (Benadryl) may improve symptoms of post nasal drip.
 Inhaled nasal steroids are very effective in treating allergic rhinitis (hay fever), a common cause of cough.
 Additionally, other nasal inhalers like ipratropium bromide (Atrovent) can relieve post nasal drip.
 Antibiotics may be prescribed if the cause is determined to be sinusitis.

-- Medications: Patients taking blood pressure medicines called ACE inhibitors (angiotensin converting enzyme), for example, enalapril (Vasotec), captopril (Capoten), lisinopril (Zestril, Prinivil), etc. should talk to their doctor about switching medications.
+- Medications: Patients with chronic cough who are taking blood pressure medicines called ACE inhibitors (angiotensin converting enzyme), for example, enalapril (Vasotec), captopril (Capoten), lisinopril (Zestril, Prinivil), etc. should talk to their doctor about switching medications.
 Patients should not stop taking medicine on their own because a marked elevation in blood pressure can result from discontinuation.
-A newer generation of ACE inhibitor like medicines called ARB's (angiotensin receptor blockers), (for example, valsartan [Diovan], losartan [Cozaar], etc.) can be alternatives that have less potential to cause chronic coughing.
+A newer generation of ACE inhibitor like medicines called ARBs (angiotensin receptor blockers), (for example, valsartan [Diovan], losartan [Cozaar], etc.) can be alternatives that have less potential to cause chronic coughing.
 There are a host of other medicines available to manage blood pressure.

 Find out what women really need.